 Pornography: Printed or visual material containing the explicit description or display of … activity intended to stimulate erotic rather than aesthetic or emotional feelings.

 On various social media platforms I am in touch with writers, many of them, and a not insignificant portion of them (mostly women) write what they call “erotica”.
 I’ve read a smattering of these books, and what I have found was erotic certainly, but also pornographic.
-I do not mind pornography though like all other art I think there are better and worse examples of it.
+I do not mind pornography, though, like all other art, I think there are better and worse examples of it.
 I thought it would be interesting to set down what I take to be the difference between the two.
 Perhaps some interesting discussion will ensue.

-There are, of course, many sorts of both erotica and porn divided largely along the lines of who the characters are.
-I happen to be heterosexual and so my focus throughout will be books of that sort, but there is also some great lesbian erotica (and porn) with which I am familiar, and also male homosexual erotica (and porn) with which I am not.
-There must be, I assume bisexual, and transsexual variations to be found.
+There are, of course, many sorts of both erotica and porn, divided largely along the lines of who the characters are.
+I happen to be heterosexual, and so my focus throughout will be books of that sort, but there is also some great lesbian erotica (and porn) with which I am familiar, and also male homosexual erotica (and porn) with which I am not.
+There must be, I assume, bisexual and transsexual variations to be found.
 The distinction between erotica and porn set out below applies equally to all of these.

-That my friends is, in my view, the sum and substance of it.
 I’ve read many of both types of books, but I will leave you with a few recommendations.
-On the erotica side “The Education of Don Juan” by Robin Hardy is the greatest purely erotic novel, not pornographic, I’ve ever read.
-Every part of the story is tuned to sex, but the acts, though very stimulating, are never explicitly described.
-A close second is not strictly a novel but an autobiography of one very sex-filled year in the life of Anias Ninn.
-“Henry and June”, pushes the envelope a bit but only here and there briefly, sometimes a single explicit sentence, touches the pornographic.
+On the erotica side, The Education of Don Juan by Robin Hardy (1985) is the greatest purely erotic, not pornographic, novel I’ve ever read.
+There is sex in every facet of the story, but the sex acts, marvelously composed, are never explicitly described.
+A close second is not strictly a novel but an autobiography of one very sex-filled year in the life of Anaïs Nin.
+Henry and June stretches the erotic/pornographic envelope here and there, but by reference to sex that has already occurred and ended, never in progress.
+Sometimes, only a single sentence touches the explicit.

-On the pornographic side, I think much of the better literature was written in the late 19th and early 20th century.
-“Memoirs of a Woman of Pleasure” (John Cleland), known also as “Fanny Hill” was written in the middle of the 18th century and is considered the first great English pornographic novel.
-But the best, in my opinion, is “The Black Pearl” by Anonymous (not the other one by Scott O’Dell).
+On the pornographic side, I think much of the better literature was written in the late 19th and early 20th century, though much later examples also exist.
+Memoirs of a Woman of Pleasure (John Cleland), known also as Fanny Hill was published in 1749 and is considered the first great English pornographic novel.
+But the best, in my opinion, is The Black Pearl by Anonymous (not the famous one by Scott O’Dell).

 Erotica: Clothes shed they embrace.
 Falling on the mattress, entangled in one another’s bodies, he enters her…